-Recently I have been in quite a few multiple offer situations with my Silicon Valley home buyers (ranging to as many as 15 contracts on a Los Gatos house).
+Over the years I have been in quite a few multiple offer situations with my Silicon Valley home buyers and it seems that we are again in that kind of market in many parts of Santa Clara and San Mateo Counties.
 Understandably, home buyers do not want to pay more than a home “is worth”.
 With several buyers all vying for the same property, though, the price is driven up.
 That’s a seller’s dream and a buyer’s nightmare.
 Is it possible to pay fair market value, and not more, with multiple offers?

 What is fair market value?